apache/flink/docs/dev/table/udfs.md

 Best Practices for Implementing UDFs
 ------------------------------------

 The Table API and SQL code generation internally tries to work with primitive values as much as possible.
 A user-defined function can introduce much overhead through object creation, casting, and (un)boxing.
-Therefore, it is highly recommended to declare parameters and result types as primitive types instead of their boxed classes. `Types.DATE` and `Types.TIME` can also be represented as `int`. `Types.TIMESTAMP` can be represented as `long`.
+Therefore, it is highly recommended to declare parameters and result types as primitive types instead of their boxed classes. `Types.DATE` and `Types.TIME` can also be represented as `int`. `Types.SQL_TIMESTAMP` can be represented as `long`.

 We recommended that user-defined functions should be written by Java instead of Scala as Scala types pose a challenge for Flink's type extractor.